-MAINTENANCE OCCUPATIONAL THERAPY, MAINTENANCE PHYSICAL THERAPY, and/or MAINTENANCE SPEECH THERAPY. means therapy administered to you to maintain a level of function at which no demonstrable and measurable improvement of a condition will occur.
+MAINTENANCE OCCUPATIONAL THERAPY, MAINTENANCE PHYSICAL THERAPY, and/or MAINTENANCE SPEECH THERAPY.....means therapy administered to you to maintain a level of function at which no demonstrable and measurable improvement of a condition will occur.

-MARRIAGE AND FAMILY THERAPIST ("LMFT")....means a duly licensed marriage and family therapist operating within the scope of their license.
+MARRIAGE AND FAMILY THERAPIST ("LMFT")....means a duly licensed marriage and family therapist operating within the scope of his or her license.